• Center for Perfection Studies • USA • First published: July 1979 • Most recent update: 2019 •

 As a reduction to first principles continues to this day…

 This is a speculative conceptual frame of reference

 A footnote and timeline: This particular document was written in May 2007.
 The first iterations that lead up to this document were written in 1994.

 The precursor to it all is pictured in the top right: “A Display Project of First Principles.”
 It began as a list of some of the most-speculative, integrative thinkers within the major academic disciplines at that time.

 I wanted to invite them to a conference in July 1979 at MIT for the World Council of Churches.
 Over 4000 people would gather to discuss, Faith, Science, and the Human Future.
 Being on the organizing committee, it seemed to me that the ideas of the finest scholars from the area, and then from the world, should be part of that discussion.

 Those leading scholars were not invited.
 The committee thought they would dominate and possibly overwhelm the discussions; so as a consolation, they allowed me to organize this display project.

 The display project was titled What is Life? after Erwin Schrödinger’s book of the same title.
-This work is being renewed.
-Early stages of it can be found on various pages within our many different blogs.
-BEC
+This work is being renewed through this website: https://81018.com/ – BEC